 What can I expect to happen at the hearing?

 The hearing is a formal enquiry into the complaint.
 You will be asked to respond to the complaint and to provide supporting information.
 Supporting information might include drafts of an assessment item, emails, study notes, medical certificates, police reports, whatever is relevant to show what happened.
-Any information or evidence you bring to the hearing will be given to the complainant.
-Although it is not compulsory for the complainant to attend, they have the right to do so and are encouraged to attend to defend their point of view, present any evidence and answer any questions the authority may have.
+Although it is not compulsory for the complainant to attend, they have the right to do so and may attend to answer any questions the authority may have.

 When you have finished presenting your response and all questions have been answered, the authority will retire to make a decision about whether misconduct was committed and, if so, any penalties or outcomes to be imposed.
-Discipline hearings usually take between ten to hirty minutes but can be longer if necessary.
+Discipline hearings usually take between 10-30 minutes but can be longer if necessary.

 May I bring someone to the hearing?

 You can bring another person to the hearing; a support person or an adviser.
 More than one person may be allowed to attend with the Chairperson’s permission.

 Adviser: Waikato Student Union (WSU) support officer or any member of your community you choose.
 For further information about the WSU student advocacy service visit http://www.wsu.org.nz/